informedica/Informedica.GenPres.Lib/README.md

 will move to separate repositories and will be referenced by Nuget.
 For ease of developing, these are currently bundled together.

+## Documentation

+Currently most of the documentation can be retrieved by running the notebooks with examples for each project.

 ## Builds

 GitHub Actions |